ysyk2021/the-art-of-digital-leadership-leading-effectively-in-the-digital-age/src/chapter-3-4.md

-Chapter 3: Leading Digital Transformation: Aligning Digital Strategy with Business Objectives
+Aligning Digital Strategy with Business Objectives
 =============================================================================================

 Digital transformation is a continuous process that involves using digital technology to drive innovation, growth, and transformation within an organization.
 To succeed in digital transformation, leaders must develop a digital strategy that aligns with the organization's business objectives.
 In this chapter, we will explore the importance of aligning digital strategy with business objectives, strategies for developing a digital strategy, and tips for implementing digital transformation successfully.